-Buffer Overflow I
+Regular Buffer Overflow

 In your home directory is a program bad.c (also see below).
 This program contains a buffer overflow vulnerability; see the call to gets(3) at line 13.
 Your job is to exploit the overflow by providing input to the running process that will cause the program to invoke the function trap (which, you may notice, is not called anywhere else).
 You will know you've succeeded when you run the program, give it your input, and it prints "Gotcha!"
+This is called a "return-to-libc" or "arc" attack.

 The following questions will help guide you.
-Please turn in your answers to them, a hex dump of the input you use to call trap, and a typescript or screen shot of you running the program bad, giving it your input, and showing its output.
+Please turn in your answers to them and how you got them (specifically, the gdb(1) input and output and any computations), a hex dump of the input you use to call trap, and a typescript or screen shot of you running the program bad, giving it your input, and showing its output.